Furkanzmc/ofxProjectGenerator/README.md

 # Features

-- Generate CMake projects
+- Generate CMake projects for openFrameworks v0.9.x
-- Generate QMake projects
+- Generate QMake projects for openFrameworks v0.9.x and v0.8.x
+- Generate Visual Studio 2015 projects for openFrameworks v0.9.x
 - Multiple openFrameworks versions
 - Add addons to projects
 - Update the addons for an existing project